amandakys/portfolio/content/blog/promo/index.md

   </div>
 </div>

-<p align="center" style="font-size: 0.8em; position: relative; top: -4vw;">Animated slideshow of the screens designed for Version 1.
-Exported from Adobe XD.</p>
+<p align="center" style="font-size: 0.8em; position: relative; top: -4vw;">Promoters can view the details of a bid and Influencers can view the details of an offer before accepting, rejecting or negotiating.</p>

 <a name="pitch" style="display: block; position: relative; top: -6vw"></a>